-Cell companies and offer many benefits, but what are these?
+Cell companies offer many benefits, but what are these?
 Morever, why would you want to use a cell company in the first place?
 These are some of the questions answered by Fiduchi's Associate Director of Corporate Services Terry Northcott.

-A cell company is merely a company that can create one or more cells that contain assets and liabilities that are distinct from its own assets and liabilities and from those of any other cells that it may create.
+A cell company is simply a company that can create one or more cells that contain assets and liabilities that are distinct from its own assets and liabilities and from those of any other cells that it may create.
 There are two types of cell company available in Jersey; the Protected Cell Company (PCC) and the Incorporated Cell Company (ICC).

 PCCs were first developed in Guernsey in the late 1990s and were soon introduced by other jurisdictions once their benefits and advantages became apparent.
 In 2006, Jersey enhanced the cellular concept and became the first jurisdiction to introduce ICCs.
 Several other jurisdictions have now emulated Jersey's innovative ICC regime.